tirthajyoti/pydbgen/README.rst

 * Company, Job title, phone number, license plate Customization choices are following:

-- **real_email**: If ``TRUE`` and if a person's name is also included in the fields, a realistic email will be generated corresponding to the name of the person.
+- ``real_email``: If ``True`` and if a person's name is also included in the fields, a realistic email will be generated corresponding to the name of the person.
 For example, ``Tirtha Sarkar`` name with this choice enabled, will generate emails like ``TSarkar21@gmail.com`` or ``Sarkar.Tirtha@att.net``.
-- **real_city**: If ``TRUE``, a real US city's name will be picked up from a list (included as a text data file with the installation package).
+- ``real_city``: If ``True``, a real US city's name will be picked up from a list (included as a text data file with the installation package).
 Otherwise, a fictitious city name will be generated.
-- **phone_simple**: If ``TRUE``, a 10 digit US number in the format xxx-xxx-xxxx will be generated.
+- ``phone_simple``: If ``True``, a 10 digit US number in the format xxx-xxx-xxxx will be generated.
 Otherwise, an international number with different format may be returned.

-``filename``: Name of the Excel file to be created or updated.
+- ``filename``: Name of the Excel file to be created or updated.
 Default file name will be chosen if not specified by user.

 **Code example**::